digitalrebar/doc/user/webui/nodes.rst

 system deployment.
 The system deployment is a special purpose deployment used for discovery and base management.
-Users have limited options to change it; however, the discovery process can be easily monitored by watching the Annealer or system deployment screens.
+Users have limited options to change it; however, the discovery process can be easily monitored by watching the :ref:`ui_annealer` or system deployment screens.
 They will show exactly which steps of the discovery progress are pending, acting and completed.